candidamg/Project_1/Proposal.md

 Project Description/Outline:
 +Videogames
 +sales
-+Gender
 +consoles
++ Game played the most number of times vs gametime played total

 -- Research Questions to Answer:
-What is the most popular video game platform?
+What is the most popular game played on Steam within the last two weeks?
-What is the most popular gaming genre for each platform?
-What is the most popular gaming genre for each region?
-Are there any seasonal trends to video game sales?

 Datasets to be used: .csv, API (pending)